 Cut straws into 3-inch segments and press the straw into the top one-fourth of the birdseed-filled cookie cutter.
 Make sure the hole goes all the way through the mixture.
 Leave the straw in the ornament and allow to dry for 3 to 4 hours.

-Once the ornaments are fully dry, run a piece of twine through the hole at the top of the ornament.
+Run a piece of twine through the hole at the top of the ornament.
 Hang the completed ornament in a tree for the birds to enjoy.